johnny-estrada/qr-code-component/README.md

 ### What I learned

-During this project, I learned that I need to stop when I run into a problem and look it upt.
-This will reduce the amount of time wasting on trying to figure it oit by memory.
+During this project, I learned about flexbox and how to implement it.

 ### Continued development